 Generally tipping in hotels is not expected except for the bellboys.
 Whether you want to leave a tip to the porters, maids, cleaners, etc.. this is entirely up to you if the service has been great.

 If you want to tip the maids and cleaners.
 You can do so by leaving a tip and envelope in your room somewhere with a note.

 There’s no expectation to tip a taxi driver in Singapore.
-Taxis worldwide are known for their scams but in Singapore, the taxis are well-regulated but scams are rare in Singapore regarding taxis.
+Taxis worldwide are known for their scams but in Singapore, taxis are well-regulated.
+So scams are rare in Singapore regarding taxis.

 How Much Do You Tip A Driver In Singapore?

 Tipping your taxi or Grab driver is not expected but appreciated by the driver.
-If you are using Grab in Singapore at least you know that 100% of your tip will go to the driver.
+If you are using Grab in Singapore, you know that 100% of your tip will go to the driver.

 What Is A Reasonable Tip In Singapore?